Jacob Fortune-Lloyd

-Early life
+Early life and education

-Fortune-Lloyd was born in the West London Borough of Hillingdon, the son of journalist John Lloyd.
-Fortune-Lloyd is Jewish.
-He studied at St. Anne's College, Oxford University where he earned a Bachelor of Arts in English literature.
+Fortune-Lloyd was born in the West London Borough of Hillingdon, the son of Scottish journalist John Lloyd.
+He is Jewish.

+He studied at St. Anne's College at Oxford University, where he earned a Bachelor of Arts in English literature.
 He then went on to train at the Guildhall School of Music and Drama, graduating in 2014.
 As a student, he performed in various plays such as Agamemnon, The Man of Mode, Guys & Dolls, and Medieval Mystery Plays.

 Career

 As a theatre actor, Fortune-Lloyd starred in a number of Royal Shakespeare Company theatre and other productions, including The Importance of Being Earnest, The Merchant of Venice The Moderate Soprano, Macbeth and Othello.

-Fortune-Lloyd starred as Archbishop Francesco Salviati in the medieval drama series Medici in 2018, and has appeared as a Sith fleet officer in Star Wars: The Rise of Skywalker (Episode IX).
-Fortune-Lloyd starred as Francis Weston for five episodes of the BAFTA-winning series Wolf Hall alongside Mark Rylance, Claire Foy, and Jonathan Pryce.
+He starred as Archbishop Francesco Salviati in the medieval drama series Medici in 2018, and has appeared as a Sith fleet officer in Star Wars: The Rise of Skywalker (Episode IX).
+He starred as Francis Weston for five episodes of the BAFTA-winning series Wolf Hall alongside Mark Rylance, Claire Foy, and Jonathan Pryce.
 Fortune-Lloyd starred as D.L.
 Townes for four episodes of the Netflix chess miniseries The Queen's Gambit alongside Anya Taylor-Joy.

 In 2021, Fortune-Lloyd appeared as Gideon Tooms in the week 15 episode of Midsomer Murders.

-Fortune-Lloyd has been cast as the Beatles former manager Brian Epstein in the film Midas Man, which began filming in 2021.
+He was cast as the Beatles' former manager Brian Epstein in the film Midas Man, which began filming in 2021.

-In 2022, Fortune-Lloyd was names as Screen International's Stars of Tomorrow for all his film, television and theatre work to date.
+In 2022, Fortune-Lloyd was named in Screen Internationals "Stars of Tomorrow" for all his film, television and theatre work to date.